attacus/uv-notifier/README.md

 - enjoy not getting sunburnt in Australia

 ## How to configure this app
-The `city` variable in the Python script can be used to pull the UV index for the following Australian cities (must be properly capitalised, as below):
+To run the app manually, you must run `invoke notifier ${YOUR_CITY}` from the app directory, where `YOUR_CITY` is one of the following Australian cities (must be properly capitalised, as below):

 - Adelaide
 - Alice Springs
 - Brisbane